 The crucial role of case management identifies and addresses the multiple challenges our women and children face on a daily basis.
 Guiding clients through choices and changes increases their chances to succeed and significantly reduces recidivism.
 Case Management also works to connect individuals with programs and resources necessary to ensure not only a successful transition, but a support system once they have moved on from the shelter.

 Approximately 55% of Lima’s Samaritan House total annual budget is received from from the Ohio Development Services Agency Homeless Crisis Response Program (HCRP).

 The remaining 45% of necessary funding is attained through sustained grant writing efforts, private foundations, churches, clubs, organizations, and individuals.
 We rely on In-Kind donations for most of the food, medicine, cleaning supplies, office supplies and household goods that we need to run the shelter.
-In 2016 goods valued over $60,000 were received as In-Kind donations.
+In 2018 goods valued just under $68,000 were received as In-Kind donations.
 Any donated items that can not be used in a timely manner at Samaritan House are passed on to other local agencies that can use the item to serve the community.
 Fundraising efforts are ongoing, please consider donating today!

 Sources of Monetary Funding For 2019

 2019 In-Kind Donations